celonis/kafka-ems-connector/CONTRIBUTING.md

 ### Record transformations

 The record transformation logic is encapsulated within the `ems.transform.RecordTransformer` class.
-This class wraps the _glue code_ necessary to address a number of transformations which we detail in the sections below.
+This class wraps the _glue code_ necessary to address a number of transformations steps which we detail in the following sections.
 It's important to notice that:

 - Transformation functions take as their inputs both the schema and the actual values.
 This is because the Kafka Connect API expects a matching schemas to be supplied as a constructor dependency of each `Struct` value created.